wcm-io-devops/conga-aem-plugin/src/site/markdown/extensions.md

 | `contentPackage.requiresRoot`   | Package requires root.
 | `contentPackage.requiresRestart`| Package requires restart.
 | `contentPackage.allowIndexDefinitions` | Package allows index definitions.
+| `dependencyChainIgnore`         | Ignore this package in dependency chain, i.e. it does not play a role for this package in which order it is deployed compared to other packages.

 Example for defining package properties with a set of filters: